bespector/NAG-Spark/README.md

 These are a collection of examples for using the NAG Library on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
  - Linear Regression (using direct solvers)
- - Simple Statistical Calculations
+ - Simple Statistical Calculations (mean, sd, skewness, kurtosis)
  - Pearson Correlation
+ - Quantile Analysis

 Coming Soon
-- Linear Regression w/constraints
+- Linear Regression (w/constraints on variables)
-- Logistic Regression w/constraints
+- Logistic Regression (w/constraints on variables)
 - Sampled K-means
 - ???

 ### Why use a commercial numerical library on Spark?
+- Performance
 - Support
-- Performance
 - Quality
 - Documentation